Holiday, Winter Events and Travel Attractions in Duluth and Minnesota Lake Superior North Shore

 We’ve just posted in SuperiorTrails.com our calendar of interesting events and attractions along the North Shore for the Holiday and upcoming Winter.

-At the top of our list for Holiday Events in Duluth is the BentleyVille Tour of Lights Christmas Lights Village.
+While the covid-mania has cancelled many events on the of the top Holiday Events in Duluth, the premier Christmas and Holiday event – the BentleyVille Tour of Lights Christmas Lights Village will be held.
 It is a terrific holiday activity for families and people of all ages.
 Duluth changes its Bayfront Park into a Christmas and Holiday Village with a gazzilion scenes artistically created with steel and colored lights (over 3 million lights).
 At the center of the village is a 12 story Christmas Tree (see picture).
 There is no admission charge (although donations are accepted) and there is free hot chocolate and other Christmas goodies offered.
-The village is open from November 19st to December 26th.
+But this year it is a drive-through event vs. walking.
+The village is open from November 21st to December 27th.

 Another popular winter event in Duluth (and in fact along the entire Minnesota North Shore of Lake Superior) is the annual John Beargrease Sled Dog Race, which is the longest Sled Dog Race in the lower 48 states (around 400 miles from Duluth to the Canadian border and back).
 For some of the racers this is a warm-up for the famous Alaskan Iditarod Sled Race.
 Other racers are working their way up to some day compete in the Iditarod.
 You can watch the race from several intersections and check-in points along the route.
 Most popular are the starting and finishing lines but you will often get an even closer look at the racers at one of the viewing points along the route.
 The race runs over four days and runs 24 hours a day, although racers are required to take a minimum # of hours of rest stops.
 When we attended the race we also brought our snowshoes along and did some of the several great snowshoe and cross-country trails that dot the North Shore.